Sex Addiction – Out of Control Sexual Behavior

 Sex Addiction Counseling Can Bring Lasting Relief

-There has been considerable controversy amongst mental health professions as to whether or not Sex Addiction is a valid diagnosis.
+There has been considerable and ongoing controversy amongst mental health professions as to whether or not Sex Addiction is a valid diagnosis.
 Sex Addiction or Hypersexual Disorder, as it was once known, is no longer in the DSM5 (other diagnoses continue to exist, such as voyeurism and exhibitionism).
 Yet, it is, however, a real disease that hurts many people.
 Opponents argue that the model is not “sex positive” or that the treatment providers are not adequately trained in human sexuality.
 In some cases, this is indeed true.
+Yet there are still a group of people who struggle with the pain from the consequences or acts of out-of-control sexual behavior.

 If you’re wondering if your sexual behavior is “normal,” consider how it affects your life.
 It’s one thing to explore your sexual fantasies in private with a consenting partner or spouse.
 Sex becomes a problem when those fantasies, and the resulting actions, interfere with or threaten your daily life.
 If your sexual habits are causing harm to your relationships, professional life or wellbeing, it may be time to seek professional guidance and initiate the help you need.